BlockchainCommons/www.blockchaincommons.com/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RYgOFSdUqWY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-We also offer services to the community improve the security of the web's open infrastructure.
+We also offer services to the improve the security and infrastructure of the larger blockchain ecosystem:

 * Security Reviews — risk-based assessments of custody methodologies, operational security procedures, and layer-2 protocols such as payment channels.
 * Infrastructure — support of Tor exit nodes and other blockchain infrastructure & software.